 Having successfully hosted Pope Francis and the World Meeting of Families Congress in 2015, the Democratic National Convention in 2016, the NFL Draft in 2017 and the Army-Navy Game in 2018, Philadelphia is one of the most sought-after event destinations in the world.
 With more than 12,000 hotel rooms within a 15-minute walk of the Pennsylvania Convention Center – Philadelphia has an extensive assortment of hotel brands that offer a wide variety of event venues.

-Philadelphia is experiencing a hotel expansion, with several properties under construction.
+Philadelphia is experiencing a hotel expansion, with several properties opening soon and under construction.
 A 10.9 percent year over year increase in room supply is expected by the end of 2019.

 Philadelphia was cited in by Vox and Redfin as one of the topmost walkable cities in the U.S. and most hotels are within walking distance to all of the city’s most popular attractions.

-Four Seasons Hotel Philadelphia at the Comcast Technology Center is now accepting reservations from arrivals starting on August 12, 2019.
+Four Seasons Hotel Philadelphia at the Comcast Technology Center is now accepting reservations.
 The luxury hotel is located on the 48th to 60th floors of what is the tallest building in Philadelphia at 1,121 feet (342 meters), which offers sweeping views of the city.
-The hotel has 219 modern guest rooms and 39 suites.
-It’s perfect for your next event with more than 15,000 square feet of flexible corporate meeting facilities and event spaces, an infinity pool, a restaurant and lounge on the top floor with 360 views of the city, and a ground floor restaurant.
+With 219 modern guest rooms and 39 suites, the hotel is the perfect venue with more than 15,000 square feet of flexible corporate meeting facilities and event spaces, an infinity pool, a restaurant and lounge on the top floor with 360 views of the city, and a ground floor restaurant.

 Lokal Fishtown is a 6-unit boutique hotel, focusing on “invisible service,” with apartment-style suites offering guests an authentic Philadelphia experience and an escape that feels like home.